-- 1. Clinical hours must be signed/initialed on a daily basis by your preceptor. - 2.
-It is the student's responsibility to take their hour sheet to their assigned preceptor at the end of the day's experience for review of the day's activities and a signature. - 3.
-It is the student's responsibility to turn their hour sheets in to the CCE as follows: - a.
-At the midpoint and end of their 7-week rotations for AT 760, 761, 762, and 763. - b.
-At the end of each month during their immersive experience for AT 764. - 4.
-Clinical hours will be closely monitored by the CCE. - a.
+- i.
+Time with patient - j.
+Practice domain - k.
+Setting - l.
+Involvement - 4.
+Patient encounters must be tied to your clinical hours to be approved by your preceptor in ATrack. - 5.
+Clinical hours and patient encounters will be closely monitored by the CCE. - a.
 If it seems that the student is committing too much time to the clinical aspect of their education, and not enough time to the academic portion the CCE and/or PD will speak with the student and their assigned preceptor to determine a remedy to this problem. - b.
-If the problem continues, each incident will be reviewed and a solution will be determined on a case-by-case basis. - 5.
-A record of the student's clinical hours will be maintained in the student's program folder in the Program Director's office.
+If the problem continues, each incident will be reviewed and a solution will be determined on a case-by-case basis. - 6.
+A record of the student's clinical hours and patient encounters will be maintained in the student's ATrack account.